publiclab/publiclab-archive/notes/keshavgarg234156/03-06-2020/gsoc-proposal-editor-repair-and-fortification.md

 ### Part 2: Interface and General Improvements
 1. **Adding new Custom Insert Modules.**
- Inline Power tags are used to insert a list of notes for a given tag eg. [notes:<tagname>].
+ Inline Power tags are used to insert a list of notes for a given tag eg. [<tagname>](../../tag/<tagname>).
 But it’s difficult for a non-programmer to know the syntax for inserting it in Markdown.
 So we can start with making separate modules for this, which will insert the required syntax in Markdown.
 <br>
 **Wikis, Notes, Nodes, Activity, Question** :